kshedden/workshops/dair3/design/design.md

   their own treatments (either explicitly or implicitly).

-- In some experiments, treatments are assigned at random, but if units are heterogenous it is usually advisable to explicitly assign the treatments in a way that balances with respect to this heterogeneity.
+- In some experiments, treatments are assigned at random, but if units are heterogeneous it is usually advisable to explicitly assign the treatments in a way that balances with respect to this heterogeneity.

 - A common setting is when the experimental units are clustered into _blocks_ of